Back to Blog

 What is the best AI receptionist for small business in 2026?

-For best overall value, Trillet at $49/month with 150 minutes, multi-channel support (voice, SMS, WhatsApp), $0.20/min overage, and included compliance (TCPA, ACMA, GDPR).
-For lowest price, AIRA or Upfirst at $24.95/month.
-For human backup, Smith.ai at $95/month.
-All pricing as of April 2026.
+For best overall value, Trillet at $49/month with 150 minutes, multi-channel support (voice, SMS, WhatsApp), the lowest overage on this list at $0.20/min, and included HIPAA, TCPA, ACMA, and GDPR compliance.
+For lowest price, AIRA or UpFirst at $24.95/month.
+For the most included minutes at $49, Marlie or Hey Rosie at 250 minutes.
+For human backup, Smith.ai (managed AI from $500/month).
+All pricing as of June 2026.

 How much does an AI receptionist cost per month?

-AI receptionist pricing ranges from free (Phonely's 100-minute tier) to $99/month (My AI Front Desk) for base plans as of April 2026.
-Most small businesses pay between $49 and $60/month total when factoring in overage.
-The critical variable is overage rate: $0.12/min (My AI Front Desk) to $0.48/min (Dialzara) or $2.40/call (Smith.ai).
+AI receptionist pricing ranges from free (Phonely's 100-minute tier and Frontdesk's 20-minute tier) up to $500/month (Smith.ai's managed AI plan) for base plans as of June 2026.
+Most small businesses on AI-only platforms pay between $49 and $99/month total when factoring in overage.
+The critical variable is overage rate: from $0.20/min (Trillet, the lowest here) to $0.48/min (Dialzara), with per-call platforms charging $1.50/call (AIRA, UpFirst) and Smith.ai adding $3 per live-agent handoff.

 Which Trillet product should I choose?

 If you are a small business owner needing AI call answering, start with Trillet AI Receptionist at $49/month.
-If you are an agency wanting to resell voice AI to clients under your own brand, explore Trillet White-Label starting at $99/month with $0.09/minute usage and unlimited sub-accounts.
+If you are an agency wanting to resell voice AI to clients under your own brand, explore Trillet White-Label starting at $99/month with $0.12/minute usage and unlimited sub-accounts.

 Do AI receptionists work with my existing phone number?

 Yes.
 All 10 platforms on this list work via call forwarding from your existing business number.
 You set up conditional forwarding so calls go to the AI when you miss, decline, or are busy.
 Your customers dial the same number they always have.
 No new hardware or SIM card required.
+Trillet's Complete AI Receptionist Guide for Small Businesses walks through the forwarding setup step by step.

 Is per-call or per-minute billing better for small business?